SC-Networks/PHPTAL/README.md

 If you would like to generate the offical html/text handbook by calling `make doc`, you will need to install the `xmlto` package.
 Please use your operating systems package manager to install it.

+If you'd like to create the sourcecode documentation, you need the `phpDocumentor.phar` executable in your `$PATH`.